sakharegaurav2001/Phishing-Email-Detection/README.md

-# Phishing-Email-Detection
-A machine learning-based phishing email detection system that classifies emails as Phishing or Safe using TF-IDF feature extraction and a Naive Bayes classifier.
+The Phishing Email Detection Model is a cybersecurity and machine learning project developed using Python and Scikit-learn.
+The system analyzes email content, extracts text features using TF-IDF vectorization, and classifies emails as either Phishing or Safe.
+The project also evaluates model performance using accuracy, confusion matrix, and classification reports, helping users understand the basics of email threat detection and machine learning-based security solutions.